elastic/search-ui/ADVANCED.md

 depending on the particular Search API you are using.

-**Note**: Elastic App Search currently only supports type "documents", and Elastic Site Search does not support suggestions, this is purely illustrative in case a Connector is used that does support multiple types.
+**Note**: Elastic App Search currently only supports type "documents", and Elastic Site Search does not support suggestions.
+This is purely illustrative in case a Connector is used that does support multiple types.

 ```jsx